liviopersonne/fadeplay/docs/ideas.md

 - [ ] Export modifications to musicbee db

-- [ ] Import music infos from ytb music / musicbrainz / soundcloud / vgmdb
+- [ ] Import track / artist / album infos from ytb / ytb music / musicbrainz / soundcloud / vgmdb / vgm

 - [ ] Import lyrics info from genius / others ??

 - [ ] Download music directly from ytb / ytb music / soundcloud / vgm site

 - [ ] Check out music mixes in ytb, download a section with a chapter or by using custom timestamps

+- [ ] Have downloaded and streamed music coexist

+- [ ] Erase a downloaded music but keep it streamed

+- [ ] Add music to streamed with extra verifications (unique (title, artist) pair)

 ## AUTODJ